brianseg014/domainpy/README.md

 `Aggregate` is an encapsulation of domain objects (`entities` and `value objects`) which should be stored atomically.
 It's also known as transactional boundry (all within should be save or none).
+Eventual consistency between aggregates (intances and types).

+An `Aggregate` is represented by an `Aggregate Root`, which is a `Domain Entity` that holds the mutating commands for the whole aggregate.
+The identity for this `Aggregate Root` must be unique within the whole bounded context, even when other inner `Domain Entities` only should be unique within the `Aggregate`.
+All inter-aggregate references are by identity of the `Aggregate Root`, even though it's okay to pass any object within the lifetime of a single method if required, but make sure only IDs relevant when store.

-**Domain Entity** is the absctraction of something that changes in time and has its own identity.
+**Domain Entity** is the absctraction of something that changes in time and are distinguishable by its identity.
+The identity is stable along within the lifecycle and unique within an aggregate.
+Beside identity, all of its attributes are mutable.
+This domain objects are composed by other `entities` or `value objects`.

+The identity of a `Domain Entity` should be factless, trying to avoid natural IDs.

+You should distinguish between creation and instantiation.
+You should try to have semantic constructors.
+The construction of this domain objects usually happens once.

 This example does not contains one.

 ```python
 from domainpy.domain.model import AggregateRoot, mutator